Center for Latino Studies - Call for Applications for Emerging Scholars of Color

-Selected applicants will spend a day at the University of Houston-Downtown, engaging with faculty, students, and administrators in a range of pedagogical and scholarly activities commonly included in standard academic on-campus interviews.
+Selected applicants will engage with faculty, students, and administrators at the University of Houston-Downtown in a range of activities commonly included in standard academic on-campus interviews.
 These activities include:

-- delivering an interactive presentation on their research to an audience of faculty in related fields.
+- an interactive presentation on their research to an audience of faculty in related fields.

-- Research or teaching approaches that directly engage issues related to historically-underrepresented communities, and/or ideas about race, ethnicity, culture, gender, sexuality, disability, immigration, etc.
+- Research in any academic discipline that directly engages issues related to historically-underrepresented communities, and/or ideas about race, ethnicity, culture, gender, sexuality, disability, immigration, transnationality, colonial and/or post-colonial, etc.